 The most innovative indoor herb garden planters are actually made of fibres from recycled PET bottles.
 They are environmentally friendly and non-toxic, while also non-breakable and easy to move.

-The fabric pots from Gronest come in several sizes: 1 Litre, 2 Litres, 4 Litres, and 5 Litres and even larger ones for more ambitious projects.
+The fabric pots from Gronest come in many sizes: 1 Litre, 2 Litres, 4 Litres, and even larger ones for more ambitious projects.
 They provide excellent aeration for the plants’ roots and good drainage with optimal moisture retention.
 In addition, they promote a healthy root system, as the roots won’t grow in circles around the pot.

 The Garden HighPro ProPot Walls are a great choice if you’d like to save space.
 They are hanging indoor herb planters that come with 4 pockets, 8 pockets, or 12 pockets, so you can find the perfect size for your needs.